R3x/R3x.github.io/content/posts/gdb_advanced.md

 - `catch signal <number/name>` : Break when a specific signal is sent
 - `catch load/unload <regex>` : Break when a library is loaded/unloaded

+### Custom commands

+TODO: Briefly explain how to write custom commands

 ## GDB Python Scripting